Join the Society

 Pediatric residents and students can also apply for non-voting membership with a cv/resume and a letter from their program director/university verifying a special interest in developmental-behavioral pediatrics.

 Emeritus Membership: A member with at least eight (8) years of regular membership may be granted Emeritus Status after age 70.
 Emeritus Members do not have the right to vote or hold elected office and is released from the responsibility of paying dues.
 However, any fees, such as the subscription to the Society's journal, which are included in the dues, must be paid in order to receive the services for which they are charged.
-Emeritus membership status is granted by sending a request to the Secretary-Treasurer at firstname.lastname@example.org.
+Emeritus membership status is granted by sending a request to the Secretary-Treasurer on this page.